• Skip to primary navigation

 Yes, the jade plant can be kept in the bathroom.

-It may thrive in a variety of interior conditions, including the restroom, as previously stated.
+As previously stated, it may thrive in various interior conditions, including the restroom.

 Do jade plants clean the air?